salterbw/CSCI1901/README.md

 CSCI1901
 ========

-Files related to CSCI 1901 at UMN
+A repository for all the files I've created for CSCI 1901 at the University of Minnesota.
+These are for public use for educational purposes only!